No events today

 Stop by to cuddle some dogs, puppies, cats, and kittens from Anchorage Animals Care & Control.
 If you're not ready to adopt, you can learn more about animal fostering and volunteer opportunities.

-Learn about Medicare with help from Alaska’s Medicare Information Office.
+Learn about Medicare with help from Alaska’s Medicare Information Office and the Girdwood Health Clinic!
 Whether you are turning 65 or just want to learn more about your Medicare, the Medicare Information Office can help!
 This 1-hour presentation includes the Parts of Medicare, Medicare Enrollment, Medicare Supplement (Medigap) Plans, and help with Medicare costs.

 To be listened to is a moment of being received without having to prove anything.
 And who doesn’t need that?